My business is Franchises. Ratings. Success stories. Ideas. Work and education

 3G (from the English third generation - third generation), 3rd generation mobile communication technologies - a set of services that combines both high-speed mobile access and voice calls.

-3G includes 5 standards of the IMT-2000 family (UMTS / WCDMA, CDMA2000 / IMT-MC, TD-CDMA / TD-SCDMA (China's own standard), DECT and UWC-136), but we are interested in UMTS, developed by most Russian operators , as well as CDMA2000 for some regions.
+3G includes 5 standards of the IMT-2000 family (UMTS/WCDMA, CDMA2000/IMT-MC, TD-CDMA/TD-SCDMA (China's own standard), DECT and UWC-136), but we are interested in UMTS, developed by most Russian operators , as well as CDMA2000 for some regions.

 4G

-Wireless Internet connection: choose an operator
+Wireless Internet connection: select an operator

-Some operators provide the opportunity to test the Internet for free or for a nominal fee, it is better to take advantage of this opportunity.
+Some operators provide the opportunity to test the Internet for free or for a nominal fee; it is better to take advantage of this opportunity.

 Tariff plans from the first category, as a rule, have a prepaid traffic package, each additional megabyte is paid separately.
 They are convenient for those who mainly look at mail, sit in chats and do not download a large amount of data.